wo-von/schoenschach/log.md

 ### Day7: 12th Nov.
 2021:
 **Progress:** Not much, started very late and was distracted **TODO:** Evetything that should have been done today

+### Day8: 15th Nov.
+2021:
+**Note:**
+very little to no progress on 13th and 14th. so I have not counted them towards days **Progress:** use a Piece object that holds the piece and coordinated in the board list.
+Maybe the x y for the pieces is unnecessary. generally the data structures need a lot of work, maybe i shold use a dictioary instead. just wanted to rush towards drawing the board, but it does not work
+**TODO:**
+debug the current code and see why it does not work.
+Think on how to impelment the whole thing